jbarbee/hello-world/README.md

 # hello-world
 Learning Again May 30th
-This is all so new to me and its fun learning it
+This is all so new